 get to know

-Kentucky native Bronson Norris Murphy, 2010 Summa Cum Laude Graduate of New York University's Program in Vocal Performance & 2008 Summa Cum Laude graduate of Western Kentucky University’s program in Music Education, is an active performer on the Broadway, Off-Broadway, Regional and Concert stages.
-After finishing his Master’s Degree in 2010, Mr. Murphy toured the United States and Canada to critical acclaim in Andrew Lloyd Webber’s hit musical CATS playing Gus/Growltiger & Bustopher Jones.
+Kentucky native BRONSON NORRIS MURPHY, 2010 Summa Cum Laude Graduate of New York University's Program in Vocal Performance & 2008 Summa Cum Laude graduate of Western Kentucky University’s program in Music Education, is an active performer on the Broadway, Off-Broadway, Regional and Concert stages.
+After finishing his master’s degree in 2010, Mr. Murphy toured the United States and Canada to critical acclaim in Andrew Lloyd Webber’s hit musical CATS playing Gus/Growltiger & Bustopher Jones.
 In 2014, Murphy made his Broadway debut in The Phantom of the Opera as Monsieur Reyer.
 Throughout his nine-year run in the Broadway company of the "Brilliant Original," he performed ten different roles including his 2017 principal Broadway debut as Raoul.
-He is, perhaps, best known to American audiences for premiering the role of The Phantom in the first North American production of Andrew Lloyd Webber’s Love Never Dies: The Phantom Returns which toured the United States in 2017/18.
-Bronson has a continued legacy with the works of Andrew Lloyd Webber including the world premiere of UNMASKED: The Music of Andrew Lloyd Webber and EVITA with New York City Center 2019 Gala Production of EVITA.
-His regional theatre work includes performances at Goodspeed Opera House, Paper Mill Playhouse, North Shore Music Theatre, White Plains Performing Arts Center, The Skirball Center, Theatre By The Sea, John W. Engeman Theatre, The Players’ Theatre, The Arts Center of Coastal Carolina, West Virginia Public Theatre, Manhattan Theatre Mission, NAMT Festival of New Musicals, York Theatre and two seasons as Stephen Foster in The Stephen Foster Story in the US and Japan.
+He is, perhaps, best known to American audiences for premiering the role of The Phantom in the first North American production of Andrew Lloyd Webber’s Love Never Dies: The Phantom Returns which toured the United States in 2017 & 2018.
+In his continued legacy with the works of Andrew Lloyd Webber, Bronson was seen in the world premiere of UNMASKED: The Music of Andrew Lloyd Webber for Papermill Playhouse and EVITA with New York City Center 2019 Gala Production of EVITA.
+His regional theatre work includes performances at Goodspeed Opera House, Paper Mill Playhouse, North Shore Music Theatre, White Plains Performing Arts Center, The Skirball Center, Theatre By The Sea, John W. Engeman Theatre, The Players’ Theatre, The Arts Center of Coastal Carolina, West Virginia Public Theatre, Manhattan Theatre Mission, NAMT Festival of New Musicals, The York Theatre and two seasons as Stephen Foster in The Stephen Foster Story in the US and Japan.
 New York City developmental productions: Pablo (Original Concept Album), Faustus, the Musical (MTM’s Best Actor Award), I Hate Holmes, Lautrec at the St. James, Joan of Arc, Catch the Wind, Alan Menken & Tim Rice’s King David and Maybe One Day: A Fable.